Modular Invariants and Twisted Equivariant K-theory II: Dynkin diagram symmetries: Review and notation

 \subsection{Twisted equivariant $K$-theory}

-We are interested in $K$-groups $^\tau K^*_G(X)$ and $K$-homology $^\tau K_*^G(X)$, where $X$ is a nice space with a nice $G$-action, and the twist $\tau$ lies in $H^1_G(X; \bbZ_2)\times H^3_G(X;\bbZ)$.
-Here, `$\times$' denotes Cartesian product; the group structure is more complicated, involving the Bockstein homomorphism, see e.g. \cite[eqn.(1.4)]{EG1}.
+We are interested in $K$-groups $^\tau K^*_G(X)$ and $K$-homology $^\tau K_*^G(X)$, where $G$ is a compact group acting on topological space $X$ and the twist $\tau$ lies in the equivariant graded Brauer group} $H^1_G(X; \bbZ_2)\times H^3_G(X;\bbZ)$ which classify graded $\bbZ_2$ $G$-equivariant continuous trace algebras with spectrum $X$.
+Here, `$\times$' denotes Cartesian product; the group structure involves the Bockstein homomorphism, see e.g. \cite[eqn.(1.4)]{EG1}.
+Strictly speaking, we should use the label $\tau$ for the graded $G$-equivariant bundle of compacts on $X$ rather than its equivalence class.
+The corresponding twisted equivariant $K$-groups for equivalent bundles are isomorphic but not canonically.
 For the definition, basic properties, and original references of twisted equivariant $K$-theory, see \cite{AS,Kar1,EG1}.